kizito9898/IT-Documentation/README.md

 - Structured troubleshooting and documentation workflow
 - Personal growth log as I develop toward a full-time IT support role

 This is more than just notes.
-It's a living portfolio created out of dedication to build practical, real-world knowledge and help others along the way.
+It's a living portfolio, created out of dedication to build practical, real-world knowledge and help others along the way.

 ---
 ## Let’s Connect

 If you're an **MSP, CTO, or remote team hiring manager** looking for someone with: